Keyboard shortcuts

 // If PaymentGateway is down, what happens?

-// Internal: Unit tests sufficient
+// Internal: Unit tests are sufficient

 Shop.WebApp -> Shop.API

-// External: Integration tests needed
+// External: Integration tests are required

 Shop.API -> PaymentGateway

-// Inside boundary: Apply security controls
+// Inside boundary: Apply internal controls

 Shop.WebApp -> Shop.API

-// Crossing boundary: Validate, authenticate
+// Crossing boundary: Validate everything

-Types of Boundaries
+Types of Boundaries You'll Encounter

 Shop = system "Shop" {